 Summary: This paper seeks to give an overview of the tidal surge on 5/6 December 2013 and the impacts it had on the Broads and adjoining coast.
 Evaluation of the event continues but preliminary suggestions are that the impacts were as broadly predicted and the defences coped well.
 There has been damage and repairs will follow.
 It is difficult to relate this directly to a changing climate but the event will no doubt help stimulate people's thinking on the options to build resilience and adaptation to get the best for the Broads from environmental change.
-The current approach that the Broads Authority leads on is summarised.
+The current approach that the Broads Authority leads on is summarised along with a brief report from the discussions at the last Authority meeting.